 This familiar and comforting bodywork varies long, gliding strokes and static, specific pressures.
 A session can be gentle and soothing, or firm and energizing.

-Goals for massage sessions include general relaxation, relief from specific aches and discomforts, or both.
+Clients achieve massage treatment goals include general relaxation, relief from specific aches and discomfort, or both.

 Each client receives a uniquely personalized treatment using the techniques and depth of pressure most appropriate to his or her needs and treatment goals.